Rocket-007/Rocket-007.github.io/index.md

 Because love2d is multiplatform, the framework developers also made a <b>andriod app</b> of the framework(wowwww),
 so meaning that you dont really have to use a pc to run the code,
 you can aswell run  it on you <b>android and ios device</b> (double woooow).
-This was exactly what i was looking for because
+This was exactly what i was looking for.
-again... i did nt have a pc!.

-And just like that my jorney with _love_ began

-if you want to try it out you can download the app on app store of playstore. i made use of <b>"droid edit"</b> for coding so
+You try it out yourself.
+Download the app on app store or playstore.
+I made use of <b>"droid edit"</b> for the coding(an IDE)
-you should probably get that too.
+so you should probably get that too.

-<b>so here are some of my code, projects and games/apps i have to show off</b>
+<b>Here are some of my code, projects and games/apps i have to show off</b>

 [2d blobs(fisrt game)](/2dBlobs_page)